Kinshuk3/Shanky_Blog_React/README.md

   - npm run start installs the required node Modules having all dependencies for the program
   - json-server will run on port 8000 due to below command, user can choose port of their own but will have to change commands
-  - ReactJS, Hooks, EJX were used to build this application
+  - ReactJS, Hooks, JSX were used to build this application
   - 'Loading' text used to display user when they make different requests to show the next page is loading

 ## Screenshots